AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/scenario-execution-flow.md

 >[!INFO]
 >
->**Example:** In a scenario that watches for incoming requests in Workfront and then converts them to Workfront projects, data would flow as follows.
+>**Example:** In a scenario that watches for incoming requests in [!DNL Workfront] and then converts them to [!DNL Workfront] projects, data would flow as follows.
 >
 >The scenario's first step, performed by the first module, is to watch for requests.
 Each request that comes in is considered one bundle.
 If the module runs without finding any bundles, the scenario ends after the first module.
 >